Getting Started Checklist

 - Do you have funds available to purchase the equipment needed both at the outset as well as ongoing supplies such as fish feed and supplements?
 Depending on your goals and objectives the size system you need could range from a few hundred dollars to several thousand dollars.
 The scale of the system and your management of it will also require ongoing financial support to cover costs of utilities, supplies and additional expansion if desired.

-- How much space are you dedicating to your aquaponic environment?
+- How much space are you dedicating to your growing environment?

-This is a question that includes not only the size of the system but you will need the ability to move around it easily so you can access the fish tank and grow beds.
+You will need to consider the size of the system but also the space needed to move around it easily so you can access the fish tank and grow beds.
 Having a small work surface is always handy and also planning for expansion is important.
 You’ll definitely need some extra room to show your curious friends what you’ve been up to as well!

 - Can your floor easily be cleaned when it gets wet?
 Notice we didn’t say “if” here.
 Water will get on the floor at some point whether it’s from a real accident such as over filling the system or the fish splashing around when they are eating.
 It’s a good idea to place your system on a surface that is easily cleanable and one that you don’t mind getting wet.
 In other words not on your living room carpet.